Marco Cornaro (cardinal)

-Marco Cornaro (1482 – 24 July 1524) (called Cardinal Cornaro and Cardinal Cornelius) was an Italian Roman Catholic cardinal and bishop.
+Marco Cornaro (1482 – 24 July 1524), also known as Cardinal Cornaro and Cardinal Cornelius, was an Italian Roman Catholic cardinal and bishop.

 Biography

 A member of the House of Cornaro, Marco Cornaro was born in Venice in 1482, the son of Giorgio Cornaro and Elisabetta Morosini.
 He was the nephew of Catherine Cornaro, Queen of Cyprus.
 He was ordained a priest by Pope Clement VII.
 His older brother Francesco Cornaro was also a cardinal.
 Early in his life, Marco Cornaro was a protonotary apostolic.

 Pope Alexander VI made Cornaro a cardinal deacon in the consistory of 28 September 1500.
 He received the deaconry of Santa Maria in Campitelli on 5 October 1500.

 He arrived in Rome on 1 September 1503 and then participated in both the papal conclave of September 1503 that elected Pope Pius III, and the papal conclave of October 1503 that elected Pope Julius II.

 On 29 November 1503 he became apostolic administrator of the see of Verona, occupying this post to his death.
 He was elected Bishop of Famagusta on 11 December 1503; he resigned this see on 1 July 1504.
 In July 1506, he was named titular Latin Patriarch of Constantinople, holding this see until 30 October 1507, and then again from 11 June 1521 until his death.
 In January 1511, he accompanied Pope Julius II during the siege of Mirandola.
 The pope then named him papal legate to the Patrimonium Sancti Petri, holding this position until 1514.
 He was also involved in the negotiations to reconcile the Republic of Venice with Pope Julius II.

 He participated in the papal conclave of 1513 that elected Pope Leo X. On 19 March 1513 he opted for the deaconry of Santa Maria in Via Lata.

 During the Fifth Council of the Lateran, he served on the Commission of Reform.